Alexanders101/SPANet/docs/TTBar.md

 ```

 If you get a `RuntimeError: CUDA out of memory` then you need to decrease the
-batch size so that the data can fit onto your gpu.
-Do this by adding
+batch size so that the data can fit onto your GPU.
+You can achieve this by adding
-`--batch_size BATCH_SIZE` to the command above.
-Reasonable values could be
+`--batch_size BATCH_SIZE` to the `train.py` command above.
+Reasonable values include
 512, 256, or 64.
+(The larger the better as long as it fits in memory.)

-The training results and logs will be created in `./spanet_output` by default
+Training results, logs, and weights will be stored in `./spanet_output` by default
-and every time you train a new model, a new version will be made.
-If you
+.Every time you start a new training, a new version will be created in the output directory.
-want to load from a checkpoint or output to a different location,
+If you want to load from a checkpoint,
+output to a different location,
+or change something else about training,
-simply run `python train.py --help` for a full list of options.
+simply run `python train.py --help` for a full list of options and how to set them.

-During training, we output `tensorboard` logs so you can track the progress
+During training, we output `tensorboard` logs to track performance.
-of the network.
-To view these logs have tensorboard installed (also in the docker container)
+To view these logs, have `tensorboard` installed (included in the docker container)
 and run

 `tensorbard --logdir spanet_output`

-and go to `localhost:6006` in the browser.
+Afterwards, navigate to `localhost:6006` in a browser.

 ### Evaluation

 Now we want to view the efficiency of the network on a testing dataset.
-Here were testing on the training dataset becaue its the only dataset we have.
+In the example config we are testing on the training dataset
+because it's the only dataset we have in the repo.
+The full config will test on the proper testing dataset.
-The following command will compute the metrics.
+The following command will compute relevant performance metrics.
 The `--gpu` is optional.
 If you trained more than once, then adjust the version number accordingly.

 ```